xiezhihua/hello-world/README.md

 # hello-world

-This my first github repository.
+This is my first github repository.